Russia 4-0 Scotland: Steve Clarke's men suffer second-half collapse in Moscow

 Artem Dzyuba scores twice as visitors concede three goals in 13 second-half minutes

-Scotland must rely on coming through the UEFA Nations League play-offs to book their place at Euro 2020 after they were thrashed 4-0 in Russia.
+Scotland must rely on coming through the Euro 2020 play-offs to book their place at next summer's finals after they were thrashed 4-0 in Russia.

 Steve Clarke's men suffered an alarming second-half collapse in Moscow as Artem Dzyuba scored twice (57 & 70) to help book the 2018 World Cup hosts' place at the finals.